cvc5/cvc5/INSTALL.md

 Configure CVC4 with `configure.sh --language-bindings=[java,python,all]`
 to build with language bindings.
-Note that this requires SWIG >= 3.0.x.

-In principle, since we use SWIG to generate the native Java and PythonAPI, we could support other languages as well.
-However, using CVC4 from other languages is not supported, nor expected to work, at this time.
 If you're interested in helping to develop, maintain, and test a language binding, please contact one of the project leaders.